Panchita

 How to use it on a Lima itinerary

 Use Panchita as a Peruvian restaurant option within a broader Lima dining plan.
-Since the verified record here does not include hours, prices, address details, or service specifics, confirm the practical details with the restaurant before building the meal around it.
+As hours, prices, address details, or service specifics are not published, confirm these practical details with the restaurant before building the meal around it.

 For broader planning, use the full Lima restaurants guide alongside the Lima hotels guide and the Lima bars guide.